-- Provide principal candidates with a curriculum focused on preparing school leaders to support diverse learners, including instruction on data analysis and content knowledge and learning experiences that strengthen leaders’ ability to support all students’ academic achievement.
+- Promote culturally responsive leaders by providing principal candidates with a curriculum that is focused on preparing school leaders to support diverse learners including instruction on data analysis, content knowledge, and learning experiences that strengthen leaders’ ability to support all students’ academic achievement.

 - Adopt the National Educational Leadership Preparation standards that require graduates of school leadership preparation programs to understand and demonstrate the capacity to promote the current and future success and well-being of students and adults by applying the knowledge, skills, and commitments necessary to develop and maintain a supportive, equitable, culturally responsive, and inclusive school culture.

 - Ensure that teacher candidates have developed the skills to create inclusive and culturally and linguistically responsive classrooms and school environments that address the social, emotional, and academic needs of their students.

 For District Leaders

 - Ensure that district staff reflect on their own identities, assumptions, beliefs, and values and how those factors influence decisions they make about the staff and students they serve.

 - Develop a baseline of cultural competency for your district and all schools by conducting a cultural audit that incorporates various forms of stakeholder feedback and includes a review of key policies and practices.
 Use those results to identify areas of improvement and develop strategic goals and objectives.